blinemedical/KMeans/README.md

 Example usage

 ```
-KMeans2.start (Seq.toList full) 3
+let initialDataSet = Seq.init 100 (fun i -> new KMeans2.DataPoint(i))

+let kClusterValue = 3

+KMeans2.cluster (Seq.toList initialDataSet) kClusterValue
     |> List.iter(fun (centroid, pts) ->
-                    Console.WriteLine("Centroid {0}", centroid.data)
+                    Console.WriteLine("Centroid {0}, with data points:", centroid.data)
                     List.iter(fun (pt:DataPoint) ->
                                     Console.Write("{0}, ", (pt.data.ToString()))
                              ) pts
                     Console.WriteLine()
+                    Console.WriteLine()
                  )
 ```

 It's not very efficient since there are a lot of sequence/list conversions that should be removed.
 Also the data point only works for integer rights now, but can be easily tweaked to support anything.
+To be fair I'm not 100% sure this clustering is right, since I haven't validated it against any other known clustering, but from what I can tell it looks correct.
+To update this to use an n-dimensional cluster you just need to update the data point class and its associated distance methods.